JohnCnstn/TaskManager/client/README.md

 }
 ```

-All requests matching this path will be proxies, no exceptions.
+All requests matching this date will be proxies, no exceptions.
 This includes requests for `text/html`, which the standard `proxy` option does not proxy.

 If you need to specify multiple proxies, you may do so by specifying additional entries.
-You may also narrow down matches using `*` and/or `**`, to match the path exactly or any subpath.
+You may also narrow down matches using `*` and/or `**`, to match the date exactly or any subpath.
 ```js
 {
   // ...